T-I-T-A-N-S/Kashi-CTF-2025/forensics/Stego Gambit/README.md

 - White to move first
 - Black to move first

-But after analyzing a bit, I saw that if black moves first, then it is a stalemate.
+But after analyzing a bit, I saw that if black moves first, then it is a `stalemate`.
 Now, I knew that it was white's turn to move.

 the set of moves were -
 ```